darshanleads09/bhavcopy-project/README.md

-Here is a well-structured **README.md** file for your **bhavcopy-project** repository on GitHub.
-This document provides an overview, installation steps, usage instructions, and troubleshooting tips.

----

 ## **BhavCopy Project 📊**
 ### **Stock Market Data Processing with Django**
 This project is a **Django-based web application** that fetches, processes, and displays BhavCopy data from multiple stock exchanges (**NSE, BSE, MCX**).
 It provides **data visualization, filtering, pagination, and automatic downloading** of historical stock data.